MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 ### Approach Overview

-The following diagram summarize the suggested phased approach:
+The following diagram summarizes the suggested phased approach:

 ![DINE Phases Overview](./media/dine-phases.png)

 1. Start by setting the [Enforcement Mode](/azure/governance/policy/concepts/assignment-structure#enforcement-mode) to `DoNotEnforce` on Policy Assignments
-   - By using this feature, you can modify the assignments behaviour, to effectively become an audit only policy, without modifying the underlying policy definition.
+   - By using this feature, you can modify the assignments behavior, to effectively become an audit only policy, without modifying the underlying policy definition.
    - This approach also still allows you to perform manual remediation tasks on non-compliant resources using [remediation tasks](/azure/governance/policy/how-to/remediate-resources), should you wish to.
 2. Set the [Enforcement Mode](/azure/governance/policy/concepts/assignment-structure#enforcement-mode) to `Default` on Policy Assignments to re-enable DINE policy assignments automatic remediation **on a reduced scope**
-   - You can choose to use an entire environment (e.g. the Sandbox management group) or a non-critical workload subscription.
+   - You can choose to use an entire environment (for example the Sandbox management group) or a non-critical workload subscription.
 3. Set the [Enforcement Mode](/azure/governance/policy/concepts/assignment-structure#enforcement-mode) to `Default` on Policy Assignments on remaining DINE policies across the entire Azure environment

 Some customers, due to regulatory compliance restrictions, may not be able to ever move past phase 1.
-However, this is not an issue and is supported to remain in this state, if required to do so.
+However, this is not an issue and is supported to remain in this state, if necessary to do so.

 Although other customers may be able to progress, over time, to phases 2 and 3 to fully adopt DINE to assist with policy-driven governance for their Azure environment.